ZephyrTransport/zephyr-website/industry-contributor-award.md

 Outstanding Industry Contributor shall be:

 - Collegial and collaborative, investing in shared technical knowledge and community assets in order to reach common goals (e.g. open access papers, code, documentation, and data);
 - Generous with their time such as investment in mentorship, community-assets, and other volunteer roles;
 - Respectful and thoughtful in their interactions; and
 - Goal-oriented towards the public good and usefulness, even if the pathway is unconventional.

 Nominees will be considered by a three-person award committee and forwarded to the Zephyr Board for approval.
 Awards are made at the TRB Annual Meeting.

+## 2020 Winnter

+*Congratulations to the winner of the 2020 Outstanding Contributor Award: Dr. Michael Mahut.*

+Dr. Mahut has provided selfless contributions to numerous activities to promote more widespread understanding of network modeling.
+The shining star of his numerous efforts are his contributions to the DTA Primer.
+Beyond that, he assists in the production of numerous conferences and workshohps thoughout the year and is always willing to give a helping hand no matter the task.

+The 2020 Outstanding Industry Contributor Committee was:

+- Rick Donnelly, WSP Inc. (chair)
+- Brian Gardner, FHWA
+- Julie Dunbar, Dunbar Transportation

 ## Award Recepients

 - Julie Dunbar, 2019
 - Michael Mahut, 2020